Motorola 56000: Applications and variants

 Motherboard of a NeXTcube from 1990 featuring the Motorola 68040 CPU and Motorola DSP56001 digital signal processor.

 In most designs the 56000 is dedicated to one single task, because digital signal processing using special hardware is mostly real-time and does not allow any interruption.
 For less demanding tasks which are not time-critical, designers normally use a separate CPU or MCU.

 The 56000 can execute a 1024-point complex Fast Fourier transform (FFT) in 59,898 clock cycles, taking 1.8 ms at 33 MHz, or a rate of just over 555 operations per second, allowing both realtime decoding and encoding of reasonably advanced audio codecs such as MP3 for direct-to-disc recording purposes.

 The addition of SIMD instructions to most desktop computer CPUs have meant that dedicated DSP chips like the 56000 have partly disappeared from some application fields, but they continue to be used widely in communications and other professional uses.
-To this end the 56800 series added a complete MCU which created a single-chip "DSPcontroller" solution, while the opposite occurred in the 68456, a 68000 with a 56000 on it.
+To this end the 56800 series added a complete MCU which created a single-chip "DSPcontroller" solution, while the opposite occurred in the 68356, a 68000 with a 56000 on it.

 A still quite prevalent model of the 56000 is the third generation 56300 family, starting with the 56301, which features several models with special applications hard- and firmware built-in, like PCI interface logic, CRC processors, or audio companders.
 Core clock frequencies ranged up to 250 MHz.

 Motorola provided a comprehensive suite of development tools for the 56000, including a C compiler, an assembler, and an instruction set simulator.

 Usage

 The 56k series was intended mainly for signal processing in embedded systems, but was also used in a number of early computers, including the NeXT, Atari Falcon030 and SGI Indigo workstations, all using the 56001.
 The 56000 was also used in the Orban Optimod-FM 8200 broadcast audio processor.
+In a 1989 article on DSP, "The Motorola 56001 seems to be destined to become the de facto DSP chip of the industry".
+All of the DSP development boards at the AES show were claimed to be using the 56001.